LiuZechu/peggle-game/README.md

 4. Level Designer upper border:
     * In the Level Designer, a white line is drawn near the top of the screen.
 The user is not allowed to place pegs there.
 This is to prevent the user from placing pegs above the cannon.

+5. Number of Balls left and Current Score
+    * At the top right-hand corner of the game, the number of balls left is displayed.
+    * Below the number of balls, the user's current score is displayed.
+    * The score is updated every time the ball exits the playing area.
+    * The score is the sum of the scores obtained in previous rounds.
+In a round (one round is defined as one ball launch), the score of that round is the total number of times the ball hits a peg (repeated hits are counted too), multiplied by the total number of pegs on the screen at the time.

 ## Tests
 If you decide to write how you are going to do your tests instead of writing